 Care service

 The care service can be provided directly at the elderly person’s home, but also in special social facilities.
 Just like personal assistance, care services help the senior with daily functioning and managing their affairs.
 Unlike personal assistance, however, it is provided only during a limited period of time.
-The care service therefore has set working hours during which it provides care, and there are usually several caregivers taking turns for one senior.
+The care service therefore has set working hours during which it provides care, and there are usually several caregivers taking turns with one senior.

 Relief service